Biomed-imaging-lab/TriDeFusion/README.md

 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

-## Contact

-If you have any questions, please raise an issue or contact us at service@deepseek.com.